 The Pawnee Buttes Trail is 1.5 miles long and takes hikers to the western butte, although it is not recommended to climb on it due to the rock being unsteady crumbling sandstone.

-While the trail is open year-round, parts of the nearby area are closed from March 1 – June 30 to protect nesting raptors.
+While the trail is open year-round, parts of the nearby area are closed from March 1st to June 30th to protect nesting raptors.
 If these birds are bothered, there’s a chance that they will desert their eggs or young birds.

 Season: Year-Round | Parts closed from March 1 – June 30